ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ](/docs/solution-tutorials?topic=solution-tutorials-vmware-solutions-shared-getting-started).
 * You must have a running VM.
 * The VM must be connected to a routed organization virtual data center network.
 For more information, see [Creating a routed organization virtual data center network](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-routed-organization) and [Connect the VMs to the network](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-connect-vm).
-* You must have virtual routing and forwarding and service endpoints enabled on the account that the allowlisted IP or subnet belong to.
+* You must have virtual routing and forwarding and service endpoints that are enabled on the account that the allowlisted IP or subnet belong to.
 For more information, see [Enabling VRF and service endpoints](/docs/account?topic=account-vrf-service-endpoint).

 ### Collecting network IP addresses
 {: #shared_vcd-ops-guide-pne-IPs}